I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 I was asked if its possible to add print from screen to pdf functionalty within puttty, this was how i added the option.

-Download the putty source from earth.il - from https://the.earth.li/~sgtatham/putty/0.79/
+Download the putty source from earth.il - from https://the.earth.li/~sgtatham/putty/0.79/putty-src.zip
-putty-src.zip

 Extract the putty-src.zip file